 Employment Income To Net Worth Ratio

-Introducing the employment income to net worth ratio, EI/NW.
+Allow me to introduce the employment income to net worth ratio, EI/NW.
 The numerator in EI/NW is your after-tax income from working.
 It represents the percentage you can add to your net worth by working.
 It’s not just your annual savings.
 Living expenses are not deducted from your after-tax employment income because you will have living expenses whether you work or not.

-The actual EI/NW is how much you make after-tax from working right now, relative to your net worth.
+The actual EI/NW is how much you make after tax from working right now, relative to your net worth.
 If you make $100k after tax and your net worth is $200k, your actual EI/NW is 50%.

 The required EI/NW goes up with your age and your net worth but it’s never infinity.
 When people say they have enough therefore they retire, it only means the offer in front of them isn’t sufficiently high.
 When you pay the asking fee you can get a former politician or CEO to show up at a corporate event.
 Even Warren Buffett auctions off a lunch for charity to the highest bidder.
 Given the right opportunity, a retired person can be convinced to unretire.

-The required EI/NW is also not static.
+The required minimum EI/NW is also not static.
 If you identify with the work, you like the schedule and the people you are working with, you can set it low.
 If you hate it, you will set it high.

-When you have your required EI/NW going up with your age and your net worth and your actual EI/NW going down, they cross at some point.
+When you have your required minimum EI/NW going up with your age and your net worth and your actual EI/NW going down, they cross at some point.
 That’s when you retire!

 This chart explains a lot of things we saw in the previous posts Early Retirement and Opportunity Cost and Staying In Your Job After Financial Independence.
-If you are still young, if you don’t have a large net worth yet, or if you like what you are doing, you set a low required EI/NW.
-If you are already feeling the biological clock, if you already have a large net worth, or if you don’t find work meaningful, you set a high required EI/NW.
-If you make a lot relative to your net worth, your actual EI/NW line will cross your required EI/NW line later.
+If you are still young, if you don’t have a large net worth yet, or if you like what you are doing, you set a low required minimum EI/NW.
+If you are already feeling the biological clock, if you already have a large net worth, or if you don’t find work meaningful, you set a high required minimum EI/NW.
+If you make a lot relative to your net worth, your actual EI/NW line will cross your required minimum EI/NW line later.
 If you don’t make much relative to your net worth anyway, it’s going to cross sooner.

-The specific number for the required EI/NW will vary by person, by age, by net worth, and by whether the person likes the work.
-Those who say enough simply have a high required employment income to net worth ratio at their age and net worth.
+The specific number for the required minimum EI/NW will vary by person, by age, by net worth, and by whether the person likes the work.
+Those who say enough simply have a high required minimum employment income to net worth ratio at their age and net worth.
 When their actual employment income to net worth ratio falls below the required ratio, they say they have enough.
-Whey they don’t make much anyway relative to their net worth, it’s completely understandable why they would quit.
-Many people who worked on Google’s self-driving cars quit even though they were paid very high in absolute dollars, because the pay is relatively small to what they already have.
+When they don’t make much anyway relative to their net worth, it’s completely understandable why they would quit.
+Many people who worked on Google’s self-driving cars quit even though they were paid very high in absolute dollars because the pay is relatively small to what they already have.

-Those who stay on have an actual employment income to net worth ratio higher than their required ratio.
+Those who stay on have an actual employment income to net worth ratio higher than their required minimum ratio.
 When they can double their net worth in three years for the next forty years and they enjoy the growth in their skills or the intellectual challenge, I don’t blame them for staying on.

-If you are still working, what are your required and actual employment income to net worth ratios?
+If you are still working, what are your required minimum and actual employment income to net worth ratios?